-Stand-alone antivirus software programs -- once the standard of the industry -- are becoming less common as threats emerge from multiple sources including computer files, USB drives, email attachments and websites.
-Antivirus software makers have responded to the new challenges by producing beefed-up products that can pack on the features and defenses.
-In addition to fighting malware, many antivirus programs offer anti-spyware and email and instant messaging scans.
-While not as powerful (or expensive) as Internet security programs or software security suites, antivirus software packs a punch against malware, Trojans, spyware, rootkits and other threats.
+Antivirus-only software programs -- once the standard of the industry -- are becoming less common as threats emerge from multiple sources including computer files, USB drives, email attachments and websites.
+Antivirus software makers have responded by beefing up their "antivirus" software with extra features and defenses.
+In addition to fighting malware, the best antivirus programs now protect you from spyware, phishing, identity theft, threats delivered over USB and more.

 Although there are dozens of antivirus programs on the market, only a few consistently impress experts.
 Kaspersky Anti-Virus (2015) (Est. $35 per year for 3 PCs) is squarely among those.
 You won't find a ton of extras, but malware protection is first rate.
 It guards against viruses, spyware, and more.
 Its anti-screen-locker technology helps swat away ransomware -- rogue programs that won't let you access your computer without paying a fee.
 It also monitors your system and lets you roll back any unauthorized changes to settings.
 Other features warn you of possibly dangerous URLs and help ward off phishing attacks.
 An available rescue CD can disinfect your system if it is virus-ridden beyond repair.